6 houseplants that can reduce the dust levels in your home, from snake plants to peace lilies

 Steve is a passionate and knowledgeable garden expert with several years of experience within the field.
 As the director of LeisureBench, an industry-leading garden furniture company, Steve has developed strong expertise for all things nature and plants.

-While snake plant is not the most unusual houseplant, it certainly has a lot of benefits.
+While a snake plant is not the most unusual houseplant, it certainly has a lot of benefits.

-‘These plants are known for their ability to purify the air by converting carbon dioxide into oxygen at night,’ Steve notes.
+‘These plants are known for their ability to purify the air by converting carbon dioxide into oxygen at night,’ Steve says.

-He continues to explain how to care for a snake plant.
-‘They are low-maintenance and can tolerate a variety of light conditions.’
+Explaining how to care for a snake plant, he continues, ‘They are low-maintenance and can tolerate a variety of light conditions.’

 Snake plants famously don't need a lot of water, and will actually grow healthier if you let the soil dry out between watering.
-If you want to optimise their air-purifying properties, these are the perfect plants for recreating the indoor jungle look as you will need at least 7 waist height snake plants for optimum air-purification according to oxyplants.
+The thick, sword-shaped leaves are brilliant dust collectors.

 Where to buy a snake plant: